Secondary Education: B.S. Criminal Justice, Appalachian State University

 I grew up in Havelock, NC which is a military town in eastern North Carolina.
 My grandfather was a Marine, and I grew up wanting to follow in his footsteps.
 As I got older, I decided I wanted to have more of an impact on the local community and decided to focus my career path toward law enforcement.
 In 2002, I went to Appalachian State University and received my degree in Criminal Justice with a concentration in Sociology and Psychology.

 In 2007, I joined the Durham Police Department and have been there for the last 10 years.
 I have served on Uniform Patrol, Warrant Squad, and Criminal Investigations Division.
-In 2015, I was promoted to the rank of Sergeant and currently supervise 11 officers on the southwest side of Durham.
-I have also served on the Employee Advisory Board for the Durham Police Department since 2011.
+In 2015, I was promoted to the rank of Sergeant and currently I supervisor the Durham Police Athletic League (DPAL) Unit.

 As your treasurer, I have overseen the implementation of electronic collection of memberships and dues which has allowed us to keep better records.
 My goals for the future of NCLEWA are to continue to improve our website and make it easier for members to access information and stay informed of upcoming events.